Cécile Irène Gelabale: Biography

 Gelabale is the fourth ex-wife of Baron Christian Louis de Massy, the son of Princess Antoinette, Baroness of Massy.
-She gave birth to a son, Antoine de Massy, on 15 January 1997.
-She also has a son from a previous relationship who was legally adopted by Baron de Massy, Brice Souleyman Gelabale-de Massy, born in Abymes (b.
-2 November 1987).
+She gave birth to a son, Antoine Alexandre Denis de Massy, on 15 January 1997.
+She also has a son from a previous relationship who was legally adopted by Baron de Massy, Brice Souleyman Gelabale-de Massy, born in Les Abymes on 2 November 1987.

-After a six-year separation, She and Christian made their divorce final in 2015.
+After a six-year separation, she and Christian made their divorce final in 2015.
 Gelabale started going by her maiden name even before the divorce was finalized.
-She, however, continued to be referred to as Baroness Cecile de Massy and wife of Baron Christian de Massy in some publications well after her divorce.

-In 2005 Gelabale founded Ladies Lunch Monte-Carlo, a charitable organization focused on improving the quality of life for children and adolescents in Monaco.
-She currently serves as the organization's president.
+In 2005, Gelabale founded Ladies Lunch Monte-Carlo, a charitable organisation focused on improving the quality of life for children and adolescents in Monaco.
+She currently serves as the organisation's president.
 She also serves as an honorary committee member and Vice President of the Monegasque Federation of Contact Sports and Associated Disciplines and the International Academy of Self-Defense and Combat Sports of Monaco.
 In 2013 she co-directed the first Monte Carlo Fighting Masters, sponsored by the International Academy.